Caring Portland Massage is proactive in preventing spread of COVID-19.

 .
 Temperature checks available.

 .
 Therapist wears a clean apron for each session to help reduce potential transmission.
-Additionally, massage therapist changes attire between sessions to help reduce potential transmission.

 .
 As is standard practice, linens (including blanket) are changed out for each client – hand washing and table washing occurs between the sets of linen.

 .
 The practice table is covered with a washable surface that is sanitized before fresh linens are put out.

 .
 CDC approved cleaning products are used for the recommended time allotments for maximum effectiveness.

 UPDATES: As of February 2021, Therapists are fully vaccinated against Covid-19 and thus will no longer wear a face shield.
 As of March 15, 2021, massage therapist will change outer attire if that garment comes in physical contact with a client.
 Apron will continue to be changed between sessions.
 These modifications are based on ABMP’s Ruth Werner’s latest suggestions based on science to keep everyone safe in our changing landscape.
 As of May 20, 2021, contact tracing protocol was removed for Personal Care Services.
 Your general appointment information may still be requested by authorities if an outbreak occurs.
 Since Covid-19 is reported as unlikely to be contracted through touching objects, chairs will no longer be covered with unique sheet per client.

 Gift certificates are available – redeemable later for yourself, or gift to others.

 Donations to “pay it forward” to low-income folks seeking massage are accepted.

 Please see PDX Mutual Aid linktree for resources and ways you can help others: